Jagroop-Dev/Playnite-Animated-Covers/README.md

 ### 4. Install the modified TrailerLovers theme
-Download the modified theme from this repository and place it in your Playnite themes folder:
+Download the modified theme from this repository, unzip it and place it in your Playnite themes folder:

 ```
 C:\Users\[yourusername]\AppData\Local\Playnite\Themes\Fullscreen